AdobeDocs/learning-manager.pt-BR/help/migrated/administrators/feature-summary/customize-learner-homepage.md

 >[!NOTE]
 >
->A caixa de seleção **Explorar habilidades** foi movida para Configurações > Geral.
+>The check-box **Explore skills** has been moved to Settings > General.

-Isso será ativado e esmaecido se a experiência imersiva for escolhida.
+This will be enabled and grayed out if Immersive experience is chosen.
 Essa caixa de seleção será ativada somente para a experiência Clássica.

 ![](assets/option-immersive.png)

-*Configurações da página inicial do aluno*
+*Learner homepage settings*

-O layout imersivo é o padrão para todas as novas contas.
+The immersive layout is the default for all new accounts.
 A layout é controlada por widgets que um administrador pode ativar ou desativar.
 Com base em como os widgets são posicionados, o mesmo é refletido na página inicial do aluno.

-Aqui estão os widgets que você pode ativar/desativar.
+Here are the widgets that you can enable/disable.

 Com isso, você pode visualizar a interface do usuário do aluno antes que ela entre em funcionamento.

-Para contas existentes, a opção **Imersivo** será **DESATIVADA**.
-Está ativada para nova conta com Social e Gamificação ativadas.
+For existing accounts, the option **Immersive** will be **OFF**.
+It is enabled for new account with Social and Gamification ON.

 ![](assets/immersive-layout-widgets.png)

-*Visualizar a interface do usuário do aluno*
+*Preview the learner UI*

 <table>
  <tbody>